allenai/PRIMER/README.md

-# PRIMER
+# PRIMERA
-The official code for PRIMER: Pyramid-based Masked Sentence Pre-training for Multi-document Summarization.
+The official code for PRIMERA: Pyramid-based Masked Sentence Pre-training for Multi-document Summarization.

-PRIMER is a pre-trained model for multi-document representation with focus on summarization that reduces the need for dataset-specific architectures and large amounts of fine-tuning labeled data.
+PRIMERA is a pre-trained model for multi-document representation with focus on summarization that reduces the need for dataset-specific architectures and large amounts of fine-tuning labeled data.
 With extensive experiments on 6 multi-document summarization datasets from 3 different domains on the zero-shot, few-shot and full-supervised settings, PRIMER outperforms  current state-of-the-art models on most of these settings with large margins.
 ## Set up
 1. Create new virtual environment by
 ```